 Safe2Tell® provides YOUNG people a way to report any threatening behaviors or activities endangering themselves or someone they know, in a way that keeps them safe and anonymous.
-To submit a tip call: 877.542.SAFE (7233) or visit the website.
+To submit a tip call: 877.542.SAFE (7233) or visit the web page or the URL at: https://safe2tell.org/.